 Find out about past landslides that have happened in your region.

-A New Zealand perspective on landslides from Te Ara, the Encyclopedia of New Zealand.
+Read a New Zealand perspective on landslides on Te Ara, the Encyclopedia of New Zealand.

-Earthquakes, floods, landslides, storms, tsunami and volcanic activity can be frightening because they can strike at any time and often without warning.
+Natural hazards can be frightening.
+They can strike at any time and often without warning.
 Explore the types of emergencies below and learn better ways to prepare.